Oleseng Shuping

-On his own, following the halting of singing together with the group, he begun exploring a solo career, Oleseng Shuping released a successful solo album titled, Segopole Boikgantsho.
+On his own, following the halting of singing together with the group, he began exploring a solo career, Shuping released a successful solo album titled, Segopole Boikgantsho.
 He would continue releasing solo backed by The African Gospel Singers and with his band.
 In 2004, he created his own record label, OSSH Productions.

 Shuping died on 12 July 2010 of pneumonia.
 He had been in poor health since a serious car accident on 12 June 2006 left him a quadriplegic and cost him a lung, leaving him unable to sing.